polarfire-soc/polarfire-soc-amp-examples/mpfs-rpmsg-bm/README.md

 2. Flash the generated payload in a non-volatile off chip memory such as eMMC or SD-card

-3. On power-on, the Icicle Kit should boot the HSS and start the RPMsg FreeRTOS application
+3. On power-on, the Icicle Kit should boot the HSS and start the RPMsg Bare Metal application

-4. Connect using the "mpfs-rpmsg-freertos hw one-hart attach master" for debugging the RPMsg master application or "mpfs-rpmsg-freertos hw one-hart attach remote" debug configuration for debugging the RPMsg remote configuration.
+4. Connect using the "mpfs-rpmsg-bm hw one-hart attach master" for debugging the RPMsg master application or "mpfs-rpmsg-bm hw one-hart attach remote" debug configuration for debugging the RPMsg remote configuration.

 5. Add any breakpoints as desired